 A concession is a contract by which a contracting authority entrusts the concessionaire with the mission either to carry out a public work or to make investments relating to such a work and to operate it with a view to providing a service of general interest.
 In all cases, the concessionaire operates the service in its name and at its own risk and peril by collecting remuneration from the users of the structure or the beneficiaries of the service granted.
-(Law n°2021-23 of March 02, 2021, relating to Public-Private Partnership contracts - Decree n° 2021-1443 of October 27, 2021, implementing Law n°2021-23 of March 02, 2021 - Decree n°2014-1212 of September 22, 2014, on the public procurement code - Code of Administration obligations).
+(Law No. 2021-23 of March 02, 2021, relating to Public-Private Partnership contracts - Decree No. 2021-1443 of October 27, 2021, implementing Law No. 2021-23 of March 02, 2021 - Decree No. 2022-2295 of December 28, 2022, on the public procurement code - Code of Administrative obligations, July 19, 1965).